-Professional Development Seminars and Workshops
+Professional Development

-The Division regularly plans, develops, and presents seminars, workshops, conferences and learning institutes for individuals or groups interested in adding to their fund of knowledge and/or their professional skills.
+The division regularly plans, develops, and presents seminars, workshops, conferences and learning institutes for individuals or groups interested in adding to their fund of knowledge and/or their professional skills.
 These activities are developed to serve identified needs in the professional communities.
 Additionally, these activities can be custom designed for specific professional groups or organizations desiring to compliment their internal personnel training and development programs.
-The Division also has resources available to perform organizational training and development needs assessments consulting services upon request.
+The division also has resources available to perform organizational training and development needs assessment consulting services upon request.

-Participation in these professional development activities qualifies the participant for continuing education credit units (CEU) required by many professions for licensure or editation.
+Participation in these professional development activities qualifies the participant for continuing education credit units (CEU) required by many professions for licensure or accreditation.